MARKET PULSE-Knight Capital, MGIC, Green Mountain, Monster

 ** GILEAD SCIENCES INC, $58.35, up 9 pct

 The news boded well for Gilead - Bristol’s closest competitor in the race to market the new kind of hepatitis C treatment.
-Robert W. Baird & Co raised its price target on the stock, which rose to an all-time high.
+Robert W. Baird & Co raised its price target on the stock.

 ** ELLIE MAE INC, $23.15, up 19 pct